thcorre/sgnog12-workshop/eda-lab/part2-service-overlays.md

 ---

-## 🔧 Exercise 5.2: Create L2 EVPN Instance
+## 🔧 Exercise 1: Create L2 EVPN Instance

-In this exercise, we'll create a Layer 2 EVPN overlay service for clients c1 and c2 using individual Bridge Domain and Bridge Interface components.
+In this exercise, we'll create a Layer 2 EVPN overlay service for client1, client2 and client3 using individual Bridge Domain and Bridge Interface components.

 ### Lab Topology